Table of Contents

 Solution:

-git checkout -b feature-WP01 # Create and switch to branch
+git checkout -b kitty/mission-my-feature-01J6XW9K-lane-a # Create and switch to branch

 Further Reading